jkibe/recipes/content/menus/march-2026/index.md

 It's a great little cake, and incidentally gluten-free.

 The month presented a few unexpected opportunities more to try and taste than necessarily to cook.
-A friend brought me a bar of Duabi chocolate from Dubai.
+A friend brought me a bar of Dubai chocolate from Dubai.
 I'd never had it before, and it tickled me that I was having the real deal.
 It's an interesting flavor profile.
 But I couldn't help thinking of Claire Saffitz's videos where she re-creates famous foods.
-The Duabi chocolate would've been better with a more intense pistachio cream and a better-tempered chocolate shell.
+The Dubai chocolate would've been better with a more intense pistachio cream and a better-tempered chocolate shell.

 Doing some grocery shopping, I accidentally bought a $40 bottle of wine.
 Apparently I misread the label, and when the person checking me out scanned it, I didn't want to lose face or hold up the (very long) line over $20 more than I was planning to spend.
 Obviously this wasn't a scientific test, but I thought it was noticeably nicer.